xubingyue/snackis/README.md

 If you're running ```Linux/64```, copy [/dist](https://github.com/andreas-gone-wild/snackis/tree/master/dist) to where you want to keep Snackis; otherwise you'll have to build the ```snackis```-executable yourself.
 Snackis is designed to run completely self-contained and will create everything it needs in the directory where it's started.

 ### Building
-Once all dependencies are in place, execute the following commands to build Snackis:
+Once a modern enough compiler is in place, execute the following commands to build Snackis:

 ```
-sudo apt-get install libcurl4-openssl-dev libsodium-dev libuuid1 libgtk-3-dev
+sudo apt-get install cmake libcurl4-openssl-dev libsodium-dev libuuid1 libgtk-3-dev

 git clone https://github.com/andreas-gone-wild/snackis.git
 mkdir snackis/build